cms-DQM/dials/docs/CONTRIBUTING.md

 * `hotfix`: quickly address necessary changes in `main` branch, should always start from `main` anb be merge back into both the `main` and `develop`.
 * `release`: used to prepare new production releases.

+Check the following [documentation](/docs/RELEASE_PROCEDURE.md) to understand the release procedure.

 ## Committing

 Always ensure you write descriptive commit messages adhering to the [Conventional Commits](https://www.conventionalcommits.org/) standard: